 How this fits with GDPR, national employment law, and works-council practice

-Concretely: the HR deployer ends up with four documents (GDPR Article 22 record, national employment law consultation trail, AI Act Article 26 paragraph map, FRIA scope memo when activated).
-The Sprinkling Act report produces the third document.
-The other three are produced by your existing HR/legal frameworks.
+Concretely: a private HR deployer ends up with four documents (GDPR Article 22 record, national employment law consultation trail, AI Act Article 26 paragraph map, GDPR Article 35 DPIA).
+The Sprinkling Act report produces the third document and feeds the DPIA.
+The others are produced by your existing HR/legal frameworks.
+A FRIA (Article 27) is added only if the deployer is a public-law body or a private entity providing public services.

 Sources: GDPR Reg.
 (EU) 2016/679 · Reg.
 2024/1689 Articles 26–27 · National employment law (varies) · Annex A v1.0 §4.6 reverse-bascule worked example.